confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 ibmcloud_api_key = "<your API Key>"
 cluster_name = "<cluster name>"
 vpc_name = "<name of your VPC>" OR vpc_id = "<ID of your VPC>"
+podvm_image_name = "<name of your peer pod VM image>" OR podvm_image_id = "<ID of your peer pod VM image>"
 ```

+If you created your infrastructure using the other Terraform configurations included in this repo then you can find the ID of your peer pod VM image in the output values of the `podvm-image` Terraform configuration and the ID of your VPC the output values of the `common` Terraform configuration.
+If you created these resources without using the Terraform configurations then you should find the names or IDs of these resources in your existing IBM Cloud infrastructure and provide them to the respective parameters.

 > **Notes:**
 > - The `vpc` resource can be specified using its name or ID.
 The `vpc_name` and `vpc_id` variables are mutually exclusive.